Put simply, employee retention is the art of holding onto your staff once you’ve hired them.

 Because more and more companies are waking up to the competitive advantages being a "people" company brings.
 The "churn and burn" approach to hiring—particularly towards non-office employees or customer service positions—results in poor customer service.

-This is an issue, because customers are placing more importance on good service than ever.
+This is an issue, because customers are placing increasing value on good service.
 With the advent of smartphones, it’s easier than ever to find a competitor company to buy from, or in the case of consumer goods, to avoid the shop altogether and order online.

 You can hold onto employees, more or less, by treating them nicely, listening to their concerns, and providing them with a few incentives to stay put.